mel-meng/hhnote/hydraulics/screen/readme.md

 -   invert of the screen.
 I found it a little confusing since it is called crest.
 It is the elevation

--   Width and height of the screen is not actually used for calculation

 -   For the angle, it is measured from the vertical line

 <img src="./media/image2.png" style="width:7.10209in;height:4.25948in" alt="Diagram Description automatically generated" />